CCOMS-UAM/mapping-initiatives/README.md

 "Cohort criteria" in order to make them shorter).
 To omit re-generating the throughput datasets, set the object `WRITE_TABLES <- FALSE` in line 33 of that script.

+**NOTE:** Rendering the project may take a while, especially the first time.
+This is due to the `renv` package restoring the environment, which implies downloading and installing several R packages.
+Please, be patient!